microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 If you have a camera and display connected to your Pi, you should see a window similar to the screenshot at the top of this page.
 Point your camera at different objects and see how the model classifies them.

-If you downloaded the full source for [sideBySide.py](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySide.py), you will also see the average time in milliseconds it takes each model to process a frame.
+If you downloaded the full `sideBySide.py` script from [here](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySide.py), you will also see the average time in milliseconds it takes each model to process a frame.
 Try to get a sense of the relative accuracy and speed of each model.
 If you compare the displayed times with the time indicated in the [ELL gallery](/ELL/gallery/), you will notice that your model runs slower than it should.
 The slow down is caused by inefficiencies in the Python wrapper, and we are working to fix this problem.

 ## Troubleshooting